-Applicants can check their Chase Sapphire Preferred credit card application status online or by phone at 1 (888) 338-2586.
-It should only take a few minutes to find out whether your Chase application is approved, denied, or pending.
+You can check your Chase Sapphire Preferred® Card application status over the phone at (800) 945-2000.
+It should only take a few minutes to find out whether your Chase Sapphire Preferred application is approved, denied, or pending.
 There is no option to check the status of your application online.

 Typically, you’ll receive Chase’s decision on your application within 30 days.
 Many applicants are approved much sooner than that.
 If you haven’t heard back within a reasonable time frame, you can always call customer service to ask about the delay.